forkkit/supertokens-node-mysql-ref-jwt/README.md

 The library has the following features:
 - It uses short-lived access tokens (JWT) and long-lived refresh tokens (Opaque)
 - Token theft detection: SuperTokens is able to detect token theft in a robust manner.
 Please see the article mentioned above for details on how this works.
-- Complete auth token management - It only stores the hashed version of refresh tokens in the database.
+- Complete auth token management - It only stores the hashed version of refresh tokens in the database, so even if someone gets access to the table containing them, they would not be able to hijack any session.
-- Automatic JWT signing key generation, management and rotation.
+- Automatic JWT signing key generation (if you don't provide one), management and rotation - Periodic changing of this key enables maximum security as you don't have to worry much in the event that this key is compromised.
+Also note that doing this change will not log any user out :grinning:
 - Complete cookie management - Takes care of making them secure and HttpOnly.
 Also removes, adds and edits them whenever needed.
 You do not have to worry about cookies and its security anymore!
 - Efficient in terms of space complexity - Needs to store just one row in a SQL table per logged in user per device.
 - Efficient in terms of time complexity - Minimises the number of DB lookups (most requests do not need a database call to authenticate at all!)